GetPageSpeed/rpmbuilder/README.md

 This is different from upstream because:

 * it allows for faster failed builds: a failed build can be detected early through building SRPM first, as well as optional `rpmlint` checks.
 In the upstream docker image, a failed build will have an exit status code of 0, so CI tools will not be able to detect failed builds to begin with.
-* a patch is applied to `yum-builddep` to prevent unnecessary enablement of `-source` repos, to facilitate faster builds
+* a patch is applied to `yum-builddep` to prevent unnecessary enablement of `-source` repos, to facilitate faster builds.
+, the patch for yum-builddep to NOT enable source repos if .spec file is used (fixes a bug)

 ### Available versions